Public Safety & U — June

 - Keep a safety kit in your car that includes a flashlight with fresh batteries, flares, a fire extinguisher and a first aid kit.

 - Store your travel tickets and identification in a secure location or an internal pocket.

-- If traveling alone, tell a family member or friend your departure and return dates.
+- If traveling alone, tell a family member or friend your departure and return dates and flight numbers.

 - Try to familiarize yourself with safety services surrounding your given location.